OctopusDeploy/docs/docs/deployments/patterns/rollbacks/dotnet-windows-rollbacks/index.md

 ### Skip Database Deployment Steps

 The two steps related to database deployments, Run Database Creation Runbook and Deploy OctoFX Database, should be skipped during a rollback.
 Unlike code, databases cannot easily be rolled back without risking data loss.
 For most rollbacks, you won't have database changes.
-However, a rollback could accidentally be trigger with a database change.
+However, a rollback could accidentally be triggered with a database change.
 For example, rolling back a change in **Test** to unblock the QA team.
 Skipping these steps during the rollback reduces the chance of accidental data loss.

 To skip these steps during a rollback, set the variable run condition to be: